reticent-roklimber/atlas/README.md

 **Technical approach: peformance at all costs**

 I wanted absolute MAX performance in terms of being able to seamlessly switch between datasets, and bring up interactive charts to explore data in this project.
 This has led to a number of interesting design choices.
 I've used no disk storage (SQL tables) for any data and instead opted for a complete in-memory solution for the main dataset.
 This is basically 2,500 CSV datasets condensed into a 5GB pandas dataframe with around 12 million rows.
 The cleaned and processed main dataset is stored on disk in a .parquet binary `/data/master.parquet`.
 When the app starts up, it immediately reads the parquet file into the main pandas dataframe (this takes around 4 seconds).
-From them on, ALL DATA is in memory and can be queried as fast as Python can query the pandas dataframe.
+From then on, ALL DATA is in memory and can be queried as fast as Python can query the pandas dataframe.

 I’ll add here that I have looked at using non-pandas data structures such as [Dask](https://docs.dask.org/en/stable/dataframe.html) and [Vaex](https://vaex.io/docs/index.html) but these add a lot of complexity and have reduced features, and I don’t think they are really necessary unless the main dataset gets beyond 10GB.
 These should be considered down the track.
 For now, through strong data-typing of the dataframe columns (using categoricals for Country and Series names, and unsigned integers uint16 for the year) I’ve reduced the main dataframe size by 87%, down to about 1GB per instance of the app, and rapidly sped up query times.